1Password/onepassword-sdk-python/README.md

 ## ❗ Limitations

-1Password SDKs don't yet support using secret references to retrieve file attachments or SSH keys, or using query parameters with secret references to get more information about field and file attributes.
+With 1Password SDKs, you can retrieve the values of text and concealed fields from your items.
+SDKs don’t yet support retrieving file attachments or SSH keys, or using query parameters.

 1Password SDKs currently only support operations on text and concealed fields.
-As a result, you can't edit items that include information saved in other types of fields.
+As a result, you can’t edit items that include information saved in other types of fields.

 When managing items with 1Password SDKs, you must use [unique identifiers (IDs)](https://developer.1password.com/docs/sdks/concepts#unique-identifiers) in place of vault, item, and field names.